asdofindia/asdofindia.github.io/_posts/2020-09-20-how-not-to-update-ubuntu.md

 To be honest, if I was taking a backup, I would have backed up only these private keys and a few small files.
 But, not having that backup and destroying the filesystem made me feel like a fool.
 So, always backup the absolute-must-haves when working on the filesystem because you never know what could go wrong.

 On the brighter side, ArchLinux feels like home.

+**Update**: Pirate Bady helped me figure out the issue.
+It is the units.
+In computer science, there seems to be a confusion on what a GigaByte is.
+Scientifically, a GigaByte is 1000 times a MegaByte.
+(Just like SI units).
+But some like to do it 1024 times a MegaByte (where MegaByte is also derived that way). `resize2fs` uses ["power-of-two" gigabytes as units](https://superuser.com/a/1194439).
+Which means 500G in resize2fs terms is equivalent to 500GiB in parted's units.
+Which explains the lost 30GB.